nocalhost/nocalhost.github.io/docs/guides/debug/vscode-debug.md

 <TabItem value="java">

 The path to the Java Development Kit can be specified by the `java.home` setting in VS Code settings (workspace/user settings).
-If not specified, it is searched in the following order until a JDK meets current minimum requirement.
+If not specified, it is searched in the following order until a JDK meets current minimum requirement,for extension jdk configuration, see [Setting the JDK](https://github.com/redhat-developer/vscode-java#setting-the-jdk).

 - the `JDK_HOME` environment variable
 - the `JAVA_HOME` environment variable